Review for Retention and Revitalization of the Oakland Raiders

 That is not acceptable.
 Here are the facts.

 Well, in a few more days, some choices will be made.
 If nothing more, we anticipate more than five wins per season.
-The pattern that keeps the Oakland Raiders stuck between only four or five wins per season had to stop in 2010, and it did.
-We just want the team to do even better.
+The pattern that keeps the Oakland Raiders stuck between only four or five wins per season has to stop in 2010.

-We want to win in 2011!
-The Oakland Raiders must make a recommitment to excellence.
+We want to win in 2010!
+The Oakland Raiders must make a re-commitment to excellence.

 The owner kept dumping dirt or dung on the donkey.
 The donkey would shake it off and stand on the dung.
 Finally, so much dung was beneath the donkey that he stood tall enough to get out of the well.

-Well, let's get out of this well 'cause a whole lot of dung has been dumped on the Oakland Raiders and the Raider Nation.
+Well, let's get out of this well 'cause a whole lot of dung is being dumped on the Oakland Raiders and the Raider Nation.

 And, we are ready to get out of this dung.
-A winning percentage ranging from 12.5 percent to, at most, 31.25 percent is not acceptable.
-The efficiency level (or winning percentage) should shift up to near 70 percent or 11 wins in 2011.
+A winning percentage ranging from 12.5 percent to at most 31.25 percent is not acceptable.
+The efficiency level (or winning percentage) should shift up to near 70 percent or 11 wins in 2010.